pelagios/recogito2-places-geonames/README.md

 ### Attribution & License

 GeoNames dump files are licensed CC-BY 3.0.
+Natural Earth data is in the public domain.